istempmail/wp-istempmail/readme.txt

 == Frequently Asked Questions ==
 = Is the plugin free? =
 Yes, the plugin is completely free.
 You do not need to register, pay or subscribe to IsTempMail.
-We'll use its public API by default, which limits 10 emails check per minute.
+We'll use its public API by default, which limits 10 email checks per minute.

 = Do you send my user emails to other servers? =
 No, we don't.
 The plugin will only send the domain part of email address to validate.